mandeeps/SU-WaterCam/README.md

     We are using Voltaic battery packs because they do not auto-shutdown during low power draw, which is important for this system as it will be in low-power mode most of the time and losing power then would prevent it from starting back up.

     Get the appropriate cables to connect whatever battery you are using to the WittyPi.
-For the Pi 3B and 4, use a dual USB to single micro Y splitter cable to supply adequate power from the Voltaic pack, like:
+For the Pi 4 use a dual USB to single micro Y splitter cable to supply adequate power from the Voltaic pack, like:

     https://www.amazon.com/StarTech-com-Cable-External-Drive-Micro/dp/B0047AALW6/ref=psdc_172456_t2_B00L1K1OIA?th=1